Employers have new health reimbursement arrangement options for 2020

 EBHRAs are funded solely by employers, and the annual contribution limit is $1,800 per year per employee (indexed for inflation starting in 2021).
 Unused amounts can be rolled over from year to year.
 The EBHRA can help employees pay for copays, deductibles and other medical expenses that are not covered by a traditional group health plan.
 It can also be used to reimburse employees for premiums for dental and vision coverage or short-term, limited-duration insurance.
 However, premiums for individual health insurance, group health insurance (other than COBRA), and Medicare cannot be reimbursed through the EBHRA.
 Generally, reimbursements from the EBHRA are not taxable income to the employees.

 Individual Coverage HRAs and Excepted Benefit HRAs are additional means by which employers can help employees pay for health insurance premiums and other medical costs on a tax-advantaged basis.
 In addition to QSEHRAs and integrated HRAs, ICHRAs and EBHRAs are designed to increase the number of employees receiving employer funds for medical expenses.
 The federal agencies estimate that approximately 800,000 employers, including many small businesses, will adopt these new HRAs.
-For more information, see the agencies’ FAQs on new health coverage options for employers and employees.
+For the model attestation forms, model notice, and other information, see the agencies’ FAQs on new health coverage options for employers and employees.